 What Type of Salary Can An Accessory Designer Expect?

 How much accessory designers earn depends on which areas they specialize, in which state they are employed, and in which industries they are employed.
-While exact information about average salaries for accessory designers are available, according to the U.S. Bureau of Labor Statistics, the annual median salary for fashion designers in 2015 was about $63,670.
+In 2020, the average accessory designer earns about $61,254 per year.
 With a career in accessory design, higher salaries are typically available in areas that are more densely populated.
 Like fashion design, the salaries of accessory designers also tend to be tied to how successful and talented they are in their field.